Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Choose Transistor if: You manage multiple podcasts or need team access controls.

-Spotify for Podcasters vs Captivate
+Spotify for Creators vs Captivate

-| Feature | Spotify for Podcasters | Captivate |
+| Feature | Spotify for Creators | Captivate |

 |---|---|---|